jongilm/CV/README.md

 ## <a name="history">Career History:</a>

+#### Sep 2019 to Present
+**Software Engineer (Crypto & Security): Cambridge Quantum Computing Ltd, Cyber Security Division, Chessington.**<br>

+Appointed as a member of the CQC Cyber Security Team to assist with the development of their IronBridge project delivering quantum sourced entropy to partners and third-party clients, and also offering implementations of the quantum-resistant (post-quantum) crypto algorithms currently being assessed by NIST.
+My primary roll was that of middleware and server components in CPP, C, C# and JS, but soon grew to also encompass embedded software (primarily C) on a variety of Xilinx Zynq 7xxx FPGA/ARM devices.

+Other areas of development include development of OpenSSL engine plugins to make IronBridge randomness available to applications and users via the standard OpenSSL API and command line tools.
+The primary aspect of this involved acquiring the randomness from a remote IronBridge server/API using post-quantum KEM (Key Encapsulation), signing and PQ approved ciphers.
+One of the areas of application of this technology was in the secure take-on and communication between nodes in a Ethereum blockchain DLT - specifically evaluating the possibility of economically verifying a Falcon PQ Signature from within the blockchain by means of a smart contract implemented in Solidity.

+Areas of work/expertise:
+- Full software Lifecycle, Windows and Linux, VMs and cross platform development, Code Quality.
+- Implementation of Crypto-systems using existing algorithms, Documentation, Mentoring and general dissemination of knowledge.
+- Networks and Networking

+Tools and skills used include:
+- Design, Development, Code Quality, Testing, Integration, Security.
+- Distributed Ledger Technology (DLT/Blockchain), Ethereum, Solidity Smart-Contracts, Javascript, Node.js, RESTful API
+- MongoDB, SqlServer, MySQL, Docker, AWS, Azure.
+- git, GitHub/GitLab, Jira, Confluence, Linux, Bash.
+- Agile, Slack, Zoom
+- Open Source Software (OSS) and montoring of the currently approved algorithms by NIST

 #### Aug 2017 to Jul 2019 (2 years)
 **Software Engineer (Core): Calastone Ltd, Innovation/Blockchain Team, London City.**<br>